wordswords/dpc-resume/CV.md

 ___Jan 2024 -> Oct 2024___

 * Worked for two major defence and government software consulting organisations (British Aerospace Intelligence Systems and CGI UK Ltd).
-* Upskilled in cloud and devops technologies, including studying for the AWS Architect Associate Certification.
+* Up-skilled in cloud and DevOps technologies, including studying for the AWS Architect Associate Certification.
 * Decided that the atmosphere was not for me, and left to pursue other opportunities.

 Sabbatical